khushiibhardwaj/Healthfit/README.md

 ### Problem Statement
-- Children nowadays are constantly engrossed in video games and usually, they use their phones for the same which impacts their health negatively.Just sitting in one place and playing games for a long time restricts the physical movement of people and makes them lethargic as well.
-Often this leads to some adverse consequences such as weakening of muscles and thus proves to be a poor resort to enjoyment.
+- These days, kids are always playing video games and frequently use their phones for the same purpose, which is bad for their health.
+Playing games and sitting still for extended periods of time limits people's physical mobility and makes them sluggish.
+This frequently has negative effects including weakening of the muscles, making it a bad choice for enjoyment.
-- People nowadays have terribly hectic schedules, they don’t have time to go to the gym.
-Physical Inactivity can lead to both physical as well as mental diseases.
+- These days, people's schedules are so busy that they don't have time to visit the gym.
+Both mental and physical illnesses can result from physical inactivity.

 ### Objective and Solution

-We have planned to create a gamified fitness platform in order to help the user enjoy games and maintain good health at the same time.
-Our project idea is to provide a fitness experience that is gamified.
-We will mainly implement our project in python using machine learning.
-The game would require users to run and jump as well as do physical exercises in real life in order for their avatar in the game to imitate the motion and move on the screen.
-To motivate the users, we are planning to give rewards on multiple levels.
-For example, every n number of situps will be rewarded with a prize or we can even activate the lives to play the game only after the user performs some fitness moves.
-So, the overall motive is to combine fitness with fun.
+To assist users enjoy games and be healthy at the same time, we intend to develop a gamified fitness platform.
+Our project idea is to offer a gamified workout experience.
+Our project will primarily be implemented using machine learning algorithms in Python.
+To get their avatar to move on the screen and mimic real-life motion, players would need to run, jump, and perform other physical activities.
+We intend to offer awards at various levels in order to inspire the users.
+For instance, a prize will be awarded for each n situps, or the player can even be able to unlock the game's life only after completing certain fitness exercises.
+Therefore, the main goal is to blend enjoyment with fitness.

 ### Existing Solutions in the Market

-Most of the existing solutions in the market are:
-- Not children friendly and cater only to the needs of Adults
-- Encourage Participation with a leaderboard to compare progress with friends where leaderboards are based on the number of calories burned and not points gained by playing a game.
-- Do not have an option of actual game playing while exercising in real-time and being active.
+- The majority of currently available solutions on the market are unsuitable for youngsters and solely address the demands of adults.
+- In order to compare progress with peers, encourage participation by providing a leaderboard that tracks calories burned rather than game scores.
+- The ability to play games in real time while exercising and staying active is not available.

 ### How is this Different